HLorenzoo/SmartStore-/README.md

 ### Instructions:

-Install dependencies and inside the folders client and server run ´npm install´.
+Install dependencies and inside the folders client and server run `npm install`.
-And after that run in the same folders ´npm start´
+And after that run in the same folders `npm start`.

 You must create a file .env in the root of the server folder with the following lines: